 After some more efforts, they finally found a hut belonging to a fishing family in Kalami, a small bay in the northeastern part of the island, far from the town of Corfu.

-Cottage was repaired to become home, a house known to date with the name: the white house, is located near the southern part of the bay overlooking the whole of Kalami.
+The cottage was repaired to become home, a house known to date with the name: the white house, is located near the southern part of the bay overlooking the whole of Kalami.

-The house was turned by young Jerry in to a zoo, where he had gathered all wildlife of Corfu, as turtles, waterfalls, seagulls, lizards, dogs, cats, donkeys, and whatever animal exists in Corfu, he also collected insects in boxes, a chaotic house where birds were flying from room to room.
+The house was turned by young Jerry in to a zoo, where he had gathered all wildlife of Corfu, like turtles, waterfalls, seagulls, lizards, dogs, cats, donkeys, and whatever animal exists in Corfu, he also collected insects in boxes, a chaotic house where birds were flying from room to room.

 During the three years they lived on the island, the Durrells became friends with the locals and left their mark in the memories of the older ones who met and still alive today.